-Robsion, a Republican, was the representative for Kentucky's 9th congressional district from 1935 to 1948.
+Robsion was the representative for Kentucky’s 9th congressional district and was a Republican.
+He served from 1935 to 1948.

 From Jan 1930 to Jul 1930, Robsion missed 51 of 249 roll call votes, which is 20.5%.
 This is on par with the median of 22.9% among the lifetime records of senators serving in Jul 1930.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000

 - Biographical Directory of the United States Congress for the photo